roshda/ames-dashboards/README.md

-# iads-jupyter-analysis-ames

-Data Analysis project - Jupyter Notebook

-- arrival delay
-- departure delay
-- other NAS delay

-using

-- pandas db
-- ml regression
-- linear regression
-- matplotlib

-data from LaGuardia, Charlotte Douglass, Newark international airports

 NASA Ames Research Center.
 07.20.22.
+Data is proprietary

 all work by Roshni D.